CygnusRavus/Science-Python-Projects/README.md

 # Science-Python-Projects
 Python projects for educational purposes.
 The difficulty rating considers both the prerequisite knowledge needed, as well as the level of computational thinking required.

+Arranged in order of increasing difficulty.

 ## Number Theory: Kaprekar's Constant
 Difficulty: 1/5\